Custom 5-globe Branching Bubble in brushed brass with clear globes and gold foil Photo by Lauren Coleman

-Our NYC private showroom is in the NOHO neighborhood of lower Manhattan.
-We would love for you to visit us.
+Our NYC private showroom is in the NoHo neighborhood of lower Manhattan, open by appointment only.
+Call 212 473 2501.

 Magazzini Shop B+C, G/F Ruttonjee Centre 11 Duddell Street Central Hong Kong T 852 2521 3282